civnam/MealsApp/README.md

 # Installation

-Go the path where the Podfile is and execute the pod install command.
+Go to the path where the Podfile is and execute the pod install command.
 Then open the .workspace file generated

 The app was tested in Xcode 14.3 and supports iOS 16+ because of the SwiftUI features that were used